vespa-engine/sample-apps/incremental-search/search-suggestions/README.md

 **Feeding bootstrapped search terms**
 <!-- It is hard to assert on no failures in the feed, assert later in term lookup query -->
 <pre data-test="exec">
-$ java -jar vespa-http-client-jar-with-dependencies.jar --verbose --file feed_terms.json --endpoint http://localhost:8080
+$ ./vespa-feed-client-cli/vespa-feed-client --verbose --file feed_terms.json --endpoint http://localhost:8080
 </pre>